 - Childcare centres

 - Shopping centres

-- Cafes and restaurants for takeaway only
+- Cafes and restaurants with contact tracing in place

 - Butchers and bakeries

 - GP clinics